 Plan a Costa Rica Family Beach Vacation

-We offer a number of (customizable) Costa Rica family vacation itineraries that include beach time for you and the kids.
-Read our testimonials to experience what our past family clients have enjoyed on their trip to Costa Rica.
+We offer several (customizable) Costa Rica family vacation itineraries that include beach time for you and the kids.
+Please read our testimonials to experience what our past family clients have enjoyed on their trip to Costa Rica.
 We are ready to help you plan the family trip of a lifetime.
 Pura Vida!

 John Rabenau has been working in the eco-tourism & adventure travel industry in Costa Rica since 2002.
 He has worked in a variety of capacities from Outdoor Educator & Principle Guide to Itinerary Design Manager & Business Owner for numerous organizations.
 He has grown Costa Rica Escapes into one of the most reputable Costa Rica travel agencies since its creation in 2006, hosting more than 5,000 people with custom vacation itineraries.